 If your budget allows, splurge on afternoon tea at a fancy London hotel for the full experience.
 While you’re there, don’t skip eating scones with lemon curd and clotted cream.
 If you’re going to do afternoon tea in London, you might as well do it right.

 London is a beer drinker’s paradise.
 The city is filled with pubs serving traditional English beer classics like stouts, porters and brown ale.
 However, craft beer drinkers will find plenty of modern brews to wet their whistles.

 For the full London beer experience, you’ll want to drink ales and lagers at historic public houses like Ye Olde Cheshire Cheese as well as more eclectic options at craft breweries like Beavertown Brewery.
-Consider taking a London Beer Tour if you get overwhelmed by the preponderance of beer in London.
+Consider taking a pub crawl if you want to try the preponderance of beer in London.

 As much as London is a beer city, it’s also a hub for drinkers who savor creative, sophisticated drinking experiences.
 London cocktail bars serve it all from classic drinks to cutting edge concoctions.

 You’ll find some of the best London cocktail bars in swanky hotels and in former restrooms.
 For the full London cocktail experience, you can even take a London Cocktail Tour in Soho.